aws/amazon-vpc-cni-k8s/test/agent/README.md

 #### Running the docker Image

 Run the following command to build the agent image and push to ECR.
-This needs an existing repository with name "amazon/amazon-k8s-cni/test/agent"
+This needs an existing repository with name "aws-vpc-cni-test-helper"
 ```
 AWS_ACCOUNT=<account> AWS_REGION=<region> make docker-build docker-push
 ```